JiahuaHe/EMNUSS/README.md

 	"emd_*.map": EM density map in MRC2014 format (download from EMDB).
 	"config.json": config file in JSON format.
 See "./6MRC/config.json".

+The compressed trained models are stored in directory "./save/".
+Unzip them before use.

 High resolution Example: EMD-9195